-From January 1, 20XX through [insert date], the [insert name of onshore feeder] and [insert name of offshore feeder] received additional capital subscriptions of \$[insert amount] and \$[insert amount], respectively, and paid additional capital redemptions of \$[insert amount] and \$[insert amount], respectively, which were, in turn, contributed to and redeemed from the Trading Company/Company, respectively.
+From January 1, 2012 through [insert date], the Fund received additional subscriptions and paid additional redemptions of \$[insert amount] and \$[insert amount], respectively.

-In addition, as of [insert date], the Trading Company/Company has received shareholder redemption requests that are anticipated to be effective on [insert effective date or range of dates].
+In addition, as of [insert date], the Fund has received shareholder redemption requests that are anticipated to be effective on [insert effective date or range of dates].
 The shareholder interests for these requests were approximately XX% of the net assets of the Fund as of December 31, 20XX.
-The ultimate amounts redeemed for these requests may vary based upon the performance of the Trading Company/Company and the amount of redemptions declared effective by the Investment Manager.
+The ultimate amounts redeemed for these requests may vary based upon the performance of the Fund and the amount of redemptions declared effective by the Investment Manager.

-[Additional disclosures are required for significant changes to the value of the Fund. (i.e. Investment values, significant redemption requests, liquidation of Fund, reorganization, etc.)]
+[Additional disclosures are required for significant changes to the value of the Fund. (i.e. Investment values, or significant purchases or sales of investments, significant redemption requests, liquidation of Fund, reorganization, etc.)]